sourcegraph/about/blogposts/announcing-sourcegraph-3.5.md

 <p style="text-align: center"><a href="https://vimeo.com/342111852" target="_blank">View on Vimeo</a></p>
 </p>

-[Saved searches](https://docs.sourcegraph.com/user/search/saved_searches) can act as bookmarks to frequently used searches, and when combined with email notifications, can help monitor critical parts of your code, organization wide.
+[Saved searches](https://docs.sourcegraph.com/user/search/saved_searches) can be used to bookmark your frequently used searches.
+Additionally, you can monitor critical parts of your code by turning on saved search email notifications.

-Saving a search is faster and easier, and is now accessed from the user and organization settings page.
+User-level and organization-level saved searches are now separate.
+You can view and manage saved searches in the user and organization profile areas, respectively.

 ## New `orgs` field to optimize repository syncing for GitHub organizations

 For customers using GitHub with 1,000+ repositories, Sourcegraph would sometimes exceed GitHub’s search API rate limit during syncing, resulting in an incomplete set of cloned repositories.

-To address this, a [new `orgs` field](https://docs.sourcegraph.com/admin/external_service/github#selecting-repositories-for-code-search) has been added for customers not needing to filter the list of repositories for their organization.
-This uses a different GitHub API not subject to rate limiting.
+To address this, a [new `orgs` field](https://docs.sourcegraph.com/admin/external_service/github#selecting-repositories-for-code-search) has been added for customers who want to sync all repositories for their organization.
+This uses a different GitHub API that is not subject to rate limiting.

 The `orgs` field is a list of GitHub organizations: